TiagoCaldaSilva/FEUP-AEDA/AEDA-BuyNow/README.md

 ## Infos :information_source:
 This project is about the sales system of the BuyNow company.
-In the first part of the project we had developed the interface client-admin that allows the client to buy in the store and allows the admin to checkout the stats of the company and to make some adjustments in the company.
-In addiction, we had developed a restock system between the online store and all the physical-stores.
+In the first part of the project we have developed the interface client-admin that allows the client to buy in the store and allows the admin to checkout the stats of the company and to make some adjustments in the company.
+In addiction, we have developed a restock system between the online store and all the physical-stores.<br>
-In the second part of the project we had developed a client support system that allows the client to talk with the company and the admin to talk with the client.
-In addiction, we also had developed a delivery system with some properties and we had added the possibility to restock with a supplier.<br>
+In the second part of the project, we have developed a client support system that allows the client to talk with the company and the admin to talk with the client too.
+In addiction, we also developed a delivery system with some properties and we added the possibility to restock with a supplier.<br>

 ## About the project :bulb:
 Project report: